nubiofs/estudo/SpringBoot/workspace/mywebproject/README.txt

 $ mvn spring-boot:run

+$ mvn package && java -jar target/mywebproject-0.0.1-SNAPSHOT.jar

-	If you open a web browser to "localhost:8080" you should see the following output:
+	If you open a web browser to "localhost:8080" e "localhost:8080/oi" you should see the following output:

 	Hello World!